Devon-McBain/Maven/README.md

    - Gather feedback from testing activities to improve future test planning and execution.
    - Update test cases and test plans based on lessons learned and changes in requirements.

-## Testing the Orange HRM Open Source Frontend Website:
+## Testing the Orange HRM Open Source Frontend:
 ## Generic types of testing that may apply to the Application Under Test (AUT).
 ### Effort will be placed on Functional Testing through automation